4d/docs/website/translated_docs/es/Preferences/methods.md

 #### Mostrar los números de línea

-Lets you display the line numbers by default in each window of the Method editor.
-You can also show/hide line numbers for the current window directly from the Method editor.
+Lets you display the line numbers by default in each window of the Code Editor.
+You can also show/hide line numbers for the current window directly from the Code Editor.

 #### Mostrar las listas

-Lets you choose whether or not to show the lists of objects (Commands, Tables and fields, etc.) by default when the Method editor window is opened.
-You can also show or hide each list directly from the Method editor.
+Lets you choose whether or not to show the lists of objects (Commands, Tables and fields, etc.) by default when the Code Editor window is opened.
+You can also show or hide each list directly from the Code Editor.

 #### Mostrar los portapapeles